COMPUTER, TABLET & PHONE GROUP

 - start meetings by asking attendees to outline their immediate problems, and to introduce their newly favourite app or web-site.

 We will continue to schedule Zoom meetings on first and third Wednesdays of each month starting at 10am.
-Currently we have five experienced helpers, Arthur Gough, Ashley Smith, Barry Moody, Martin Sutton and David Alford.
+Currently we have five experienced helpers, Arthur Gough, Barry Moody, Martin Sutton and David Alford.

 These scheduled meetings comprise a talk or discussion on some topic chosen by our Group, See the Sessions link for a list of recent topics used, together with future topics planned.
 Immediate problems raised by members, may be discussed at the meeting or referred to one of our five helpers to give one-to-one assistance by phone or their own personal Zoom.
 For further information, contact one of our helpers.